 All of these are 18th century works.

-We have no guide, but entries on MAGIC for this set provide a list of the titles included.
+We have no guide, but entries in the online catalog for this set provide a list of the titles included.

 Royal Institute of British Architects.
 London.
 Unpublished Manuscripts.
 London, World Microfilms Publications, 1978.